AshokSongara/AndroidCleanArchitectureAssignment/README.md

 The Project is implemented by following Clean Architecture.

 - Separation of Concerns
-- SOLID principles.

 # Libraries Used

 - Using Retrofit library for fetching from the API
 - Using Dagger/Hilt for Dependency Injection
 - Using Room for the Local Persistence
-- Used MVVM  Binding Adapters for handling view and data
 - RXJava to perform API calls
 - Coroutine to perform room database operations.